 - Limitations of traditional RCTs and alternative designs for clinical evaluations

 This online course was created in partnership with the University Medical Center Utrecht as part of the DATAclinic Erasmus+ project.

 Aim of the course

 More information will follow soon

 - 20-40 hours

 More information will follow soon on the DATAclinic website.

 Enroll for this online course via the DATAclinic website.

-If you want to learn more about the DATAclinic program, partners and content, we direct you to the DATAclinic website.
-Do you have any questions about the contents, or do you require more information about the DATAclinic program?
+If you want to learn more about the DATAclinic programme, partners and content, we direct you to the DATAclinic website.
+Do you have any questions about the contents, or do you require more information about the DATAclinic programme?
 Feel free to contact firstname.lastname@example.org.

 The DATAclinic project will benefit medical research and patient care in Europe by improving knowledge and expertise of healthcare professionals to effectively collaborate and lead in an ethical, legally correct, secure way, data science activities and projects.
 Industrial partners are instrumental for healthcare professionals to further understand and appreciate the relevance of academic-industry collaborations to leverage existing healthcare data science and improve patient care.